mzazon/awesome-cloud-projects/aws/dev-environment-workspaces-provisioning/dev-environment-workspaces-provisioning.md

 6. **Deploy Lambda Function**:

    Deploying the Lambda function establishes the core automation engine that responds to scheduled events or manual triggers.
-The function includes appropriate timeout settings for WorkSpaces operations and comprehensive error handling.
+The function uses Python 3.12 runtime for improved performance and includes appropriate timeout settings for WorkSpaces operations.

    ```bash
    # Get IAM role ARN